Fred Shero: New York Rangers and beyond

 In his first season with the Rangers, Shero led them to a 40–29–11 record – an increase of ten wins over the previous season.
 The Rangers excelled during the playoffs that year, defeating the Los Angeles Kings in their first round match-up, then knocking off Shero's former club Philadelphia.
-In the semi-finals the Rangers upset their cross town rival Islanders to reach the Stanley Cup Finals for the first time since 1972.
-The Rangers matched up against the Montreal Canadiens in the Finals.
+In the semi-finals the Rangers upset their cross town rival Islanders to reach the Stanley Cup Final for the first time since 1972.
+The Rangers matched up against the Montreal Canadiens in the Final.
 After upsetting Montreal in game one of the finals, Phil Esposito asked Shero to get the team out of town prior to game two, two nights later.
 Shero decided against such a move and several Rangers' players were rumored to have "partied hard" following the win.
 The Rangers took a 2–0 lead in game two before losing the game and eventually the series, 4–1.
 In the 1979–80 season the Rangers record dipped to 38–32–10, good for fourth place in the Campbell conference.
 In the playoffs the Rangers defeated the Flames in round one, but lost a playoff rematch to the Flyers, 4–1, in round two.
 After the season Shero was honored with the Lester Patrick Trophy for his contributions to the growth of hockey in the United States, an award he shared with the "Miracle on Ice" 1980 U.S. Olympic ice hockey Team.
 The next season the Rangers suffered injuries to key players resulting in a 4–13–3 start.
 Shero decided to step down from both his positions and was replaced by Craig Patrick.